ButeoRegalis/FYP/README.md

 - Directory containging the confusion matrices and classification reports for the offline classification runs

-## ONLINE
-### Arduino_Scripts
-onTransmitter.ino: DEVELOPMENT
-- Hardware: Teensy 3.2
-- Reads adc data and sends over RF to Receiver

-onReceiver.ino: DEVELOPMENT
-- Hardware: Teensy 4.0
-- Detects start of possible gesture based on readings from Transmitter
-- Records data until end of gesture detected otherwise data is discarded and process restarted
-- Performs feature extraction on possible gesture data and sends to PC over serial

-### Python_Scripts
-ClassificationPipe.py: PLANNED
-- Trains optimal classification model based on findings from offline process
-- Reads and decodes each feature struct sent from Receiver
-- Attempts to classify feature data as one of the possible gestures

-### Threshold_Computation
-- Directory containing .xlsx files containing data from RawDataCollection.py script for use in computing the on/off thresholds for the online scripts

 ## TOOLS
 ### EmgPlotter
 nrf24_transmitter.ino: WORKING